maloymanna/maloymanna.github.io/content/post/2014-10-01-big-data-basics-part-4-nosql-and-newsql-explained.md

 This is the fourth part of a series of posts on big data.
 Read the previous posts here: [Part-1](http://biguru.wordpress.com/2013/08/21/basics-of-big-data-part-1/), [Part-2](http://biguru.wordpress.com/2014/04/13/basics-of-big-data-part-2-hadoop/) and [Part-3](http://biguru.wordpress.com/2014/05/12/basics-of-big-data-building-a-hadoop-data-warehouse/).

-With the ongoing data explosion, and the improvement in technologies able to deal with it, businesses are turning to leverage this <font color="blue">big data</font> for mining insights to gain competitive advantage, reinvent business models and create new markets.
+With the ongoing data explosion, and the improvement in technologies able to deal with it, businesses are turning to leverage this {{< blue-text >}}big data{{< /blue-text >}} for mining insights to gain competitive advantage, reinvent business models and create new markets.

 A huge amount of this "**big data**" volumes comes from system logs, user generated content on social media like Twitter or Facebook, sensor data and the like.
 All of these types of data are what we call "unstructured".
 Businesses which do not leverage the vast amount of unstructured data available to them, risk losing out valuable insights from such data types.